Noisy Quantum Learning Theory

 \subsection{Acknowledgments}

-The authors thank Sitan Chen, Soonwon Choi, Harald Putterman, and Ruohan Shen for valuable discussions.
+The authors thank Sitan Chen, Soonwon Choi, Harald Putterman, Ruohan Shen and Nikita Romanov for valuable discussions.
 JC is supported by an Alfred P.~Sloan Foundation Fellowship.
 WG is supported by NSF Grant CCF-2430375.
 The authors do not declare any competing interests.

 \textbf{ {}Appendices} \paragraph{Roadmap for Appendices.} In Appendix~\ref{sec:related}, we review salient prior work on quantum sensing, learning, and computation in noisy settings.
 In Appendix~\ref{app:defns}, we recall the definitions of several hybrid, relativized models of quantum computation used in our complexity-theoretic separations, and define the complexity class $\nbqp$.
 In Appendix \ref{Appendix:basic_quantum_prelim}, we review technical preliminaries on quantum information theory as well as quantum learning lower bounds.
 In Appendix \ref{app: complexity_sep}, we demonstrate our two superpolynomial oracle separations, proving Theorems \ref{thm:NBQP_vs_BQP} and \ref{Thm:NISQ_vs_NBQP}, which comprise the complexity-theoretic portion of our results.
 In Appendix \ref{appendix:purity_testing_lb}, we demonstrate that the well-studied exponential quantum speedup for purity testing completely degrades under local noise, proving Theorem \ref{thm:purity_testing_lb_informal}.
 We then turn to a physically-motivated reformulation of the purity-testing problem, demonstrating that the breakdown we showed previously can be rectified for the task of detecting a black hole microstate in the bulk of a tensor-network model for holographic duality, since the system has intrinsic error-correction properties.
 In Appendix \ref{app:quantum_advantage}, we address the degradation of Pauli shadow tomography with noisy experiments, proving Theorem \ref{thm:multi_advantage}.
 In particular, we prove tight sample complexity lower bounds under three models of noisy quantum experiments, and provide noisy single-copy and two-copy algorithms for the task.
 In Appendix~\ref{app:deferred}, we prove several technical lemmas stated in earlier sections.